 Table of Contents

-In the world of Super Smash Bros., Mario is considered to be the jack of all trades, master of none – this actually translates into an effective amiibo fighter.
+Mario is considered to be the jack of all trades, and the master of none: this actually translates into an effective amiibo fighter.
 Mario’s arsenal may not be as immediately threatening as Bowser or Ganondorf’s, but the advantages he does have make him a formidable foe.
 His tilts are fast and can be chained together, allowing the red-clad plumber to quickly rack up damage on his opponents.
 His smash attacks are quite strong – particularly, his forward smash has a sweetspot that can allow Mario to nab early KOs.
-Mario also has two specific special moves that may allow him to easily KO an opponent: Fireball, which Mario can use to harass enemies off-stage; and Cape, which allows Mario to gimp foes by reversing their momentum.
+Mario also has two specific special moves that may allow him to easily KO an opponent: Fireball, which Mario can use to harass enemies off-stage; and Cape, which allows him to gimp foes by reversing their momentum.
 With a moveset that perfectly blends speed and power, Mario can handily perform well in any situation and even excel against the right opponents.

 Unfortunately, being average has its drawbacks.
 Many of Mario’s moves lack range, which leads to his attacks occasionally missing their target.
 Mario also suffers from poor recovery: while his double jump grants acceptable height, his up special, Super Jump Punch, does not.
-However, Mario’s most notable disadvantage is his notorious AI.
-Mario’s AI is difficult to train due to its tendency to overuse its down smash and side special.
-These two moves are frustrating to consistently avoid and punish, and due to these quirks, many trainers cast Mario aside in favor of an easier amiibo to train.
+However, Mario’s most notable disadvantage is his notoriously flawed AI.
+Mario’s AI is difficult to work with due to its tendency to overuse its down smash and side special.
+These two moves are frustrating to consistently avoid and punish, and due to these quirks, many trainers cast Mario aside in favor of a more cooperative character.

 If you want to train a champion Mario amiibo, you will need an extreme amount of time, patience, and skill.
 In a tournament environment, Mario runs hot and cold – his effectiveness depends entirely on the skill and ability of his trainer.